 Geared toward working- or aspiring-humanitarian professionals who seek to advance their career without leaving their jobs and community commitments, this interdisciplinary hybrid online master’s degree program includes brief but important in-person residencies to provide you with the knowledge and practical skills to lead principled and effective humanitarian responses.

-You will begin with a two-week summer residency on SIT’s Vermont campus, where you will meet your cohort and faculty, and begin your coursework.
+You will begin with a one-week summer residency on SIT’s Vermont campus, where you will meet your cohort and faculty, and begin your coursework.

 For the rest of the summer and into spring, you will study for your hybrid master’s degree online, alongside your cohort, building a critical understanding of humanitarian principles, standards, and the emerging trends in humanitarian action and refugee studies.
 You will learn the theoretical frameworks and practical skills for leading a crisis response; designing, implementing, and monitoring programs in a variety of humanitarian sectors; and conducting a field-based inquiry.